WHAT IS A VOLUNTEER VACATION?

 In a typical year, our partners Back Country Horsemen of Washington (BCHW) provide a huge amount of support for a lot of our Volunteer Vacations by packing in everything we need to make the week a great experience for all, including the food for all those delicious meals.

-In 2021, since our volunteer vacations will be frontcountry and not require pack support, you are unlikely to see pack animals supporting our trip, but the trail you work on may be open to equestrians, in which case you may see some animals.
+In 2022, Besides the Pasayten Cabin volunteer vacation, all other trips will be frontcountry and will not require pack support, you are unlikely to see pack animals supporting your trip, but the trail you work on may be open to equestrians, in which case you may see some animals.

 Remember, always ask permission before approaching one of these animals and follow proper trail etiquette for determining who has right-of-way.